Mstarr85/Bootstrap/README.md

 This is a responsive website using Bootstrap to showcase a Portfolio

+## Installation Instructions

+ * Clone Repo to your local machine

+ * Open HTML file with default browser

+               or

+ * Click on Github Deployed Link below

 ## How It Works

- * Click on Github Deployed Link provided below

  * User will be directed to the About page where they can click  on the Portfolio tab which will direct them to a gallery of      work

  * Click on Contact to send you Contact information